yaydede/toolbox/YA_TextBook.md

 ## `SMOTE`

-We will use [Credit Card Fraud Detection dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) on Kaggle {-@Kaggle_Cred}.
+We will use [Credit Card Fraud Detection dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) on Kaggle.
 The dataset has about 300K anonymized credit card transfers labeled as fraudulent or genuine.
 The features are numerical and anonymized (`V1`, `V2`, ... , `V28`).
 They are the principal components obtained with principal component analysis (PCA).
 The only features which have not been transformed with PCA are `Time` and `Amount`.
 Feature `Time` contains the seconds elapsed between each transaction and the first transaction in the dataset.
 The feature `Amount` is the transaction Amount and `Class` is the response variable and it takes value 1 in case of fraud and 0 otherwise.

 The prediction problem is to label transactions as fraud or not.
 We will use only a subset of data with roughly 10K observations, representing transactions.